Muscle Cramps

 Cramp is actually an uncontrolled contraction of one of your muscles, and can last several minutes, or hours.
 They are usually a sign of low sodium, potassium or magnesium – all of which your muscle fibres need to be able to work normally.
 A deficiency leaves them prone to cramping, during or without even doing any exercise if your levels of these key nutrients are low enough.

-Why does magnesium help?
+Why does Magnesium Help?

 Magnesium (along with Sodium and Potassium) and key ingredient needed by the body to reduce physical and mental stress.
 Your body can be depleted in it’s stores of these minerals due to prolonged stresses that we are all guilty of inflicting on our bodies.In particular for mental health – low Magnesium has shown to be a factor in disorders such as anxiety, OCD, fatigue and stress-related conditions, particularly negative emotional states.